 In Germany, it was the substance of the peasant farmers, bitterness and thriftiness of the tradesmen and workers that led to the formation of cooperative societies.
 In 1850, Fredrick Wihelm Rainffesim recognized that what was badly needed at that time for the expansion of German agriculture was the infusion of credit through credit societies.
 He therefore, organized village and loan societies which developed into district and regional banks.
 At the same time, Shutz Delisch, the originator of urban credit system observed that tradesmen and workers experienced hardship in obtaining finance for their trade.
-Shutz therefore, decided to help them by setting up people's bank (Okeke, 2001).
+Shutz therefore, decided to help them by setting up people's bank ??Okeke, 2001).

-USA. there also emerged cooperatives in livestock processing, fruits and vegetables, input supplies and manufacturing, credits, rural electrification, medical and health, insurance and irrigation cooperatives (Chukwu, 1990).
-In fact, Berko (2001) reported that cooperatives came in the form of farm settlements which did not only help them to increase food production but also to resist attacks from their aggressors.
+In USA, there also emerged different cooperatives in livestock processing, fruits and vegetables, input supplies and manufacturing, credits, rural electrification, medical and health, insurance and irrigation cooperatives ??Chukwu, 1990).In fact, Berko (2001) reported that cooperatives came in the form of farm settlements which did not only help them to increase food production but also to resist attacks from their aggressors.
 Two types of cooperatives set up in Isreali Moshay and Kibbuzz made outstanding success particularly in agriculture and the social life of the people who were before relegated to the background.
 The movements typified the axiom that necessity is the mother of invention!
 The cooperators inculcated in their membership: qualities of realities of readiness for sacrifices, perseverance, industry and entrepreneurship initiatives and creativeness.
 They were able to stand on faith and unity of purpose to turn the desert land to a flourishing one with milk and honey, eggs and meat, wheat, oats and barley.
+What more, irrigation principles The researchers recommended that both the three tiers of governments and non-governmental organizations should assist the cooperative societies to get funds and training of personnel to manage their cooperatives and contribute to rural and agricultural development in Ivo LGA specifically and Nigeria in general.

-What more, irrigation principles and practices turned the erstwhile desert land into an ever green agricultural land for all season production.
+and practices turned the erstwhile desert land into an ever green agricultural land for all season production.
+In Nigeria, okeke (2001) observed that the modern cooperatives as known today started in 1935 when the enactment of the Nigerian ordinance of cooperative societies came into operation with the appointment of major

-In Nigeria, okeke (2001) observed that the modern cooperatives as known today started in 1935 when the enactment of the Nigerian ordinance of cooperative societies came into operation with the appointment of major Haig F.E.C as the registrar of cooperative societies.
-Nigerian membership cooperatives has increased and expanded across the states and local governments of the federation with a high built up capital.
+Haig F.E.C as the registrar of cooperative societies.
+Nigerian membership of cooperatives has increased and expanded across the states and local governments of the federation with a high built up capital.
 Many cooperatives are in operation with involvements in different facets of the national economy.

-П. Problem Statement
+3 Problem Statement